 2. Bobby Charlton – 49 goals

 A vital member of the 1966 World Cup winning squad, Charlton is widely regarded as one of English football’s greatest ever players.
 He marked his England debut with a goal against Scotland in 1958, just two months after surviving the Munich air disaster.

 1. Wayne Rooney – 53 goals

-He truly burst onto the scene at Euro 2004, scoring four times in the group stage before a quarter-final injury prematurely ended his, and perhaps England’s tournament.
+He truly burst onto the scene at Euro 2004, scoring four times in the group stage, before a quarter-final injury against Portugal prematurely ended his, and perhaps England’s, hopes of success in the tournament.

 Three days later he claimed the record outright, with another penalty taking him to 50 international goals.
-He remains England’s most capped outfield player (120), trailing only Peter Shilton and their highest ever goalscorer with 53 goals.
+He remains England’s most capped outfield player (120), trailing only Peter Shilton, and their highest ever goalscorer with 53 goals.

 Read – Iconic Performances: Michael Owen in Munich

 Read Also – Remembering the England XI from Wayne Rooney’s international debut